 Syngas Composition Variability

 The linked table summarizes data from several demonstrations, analyses, and reports on syngas composition across a variety of gasifiers, and types of coal feedstocks, showing the wide variations that occur.
 Caution must be used in examining this table, as many factors may be missing that have significant impact on the syngas produced.
-For example, to accurately detail effects on syngas composition a detailed account of the coal used (ultimate and proximate analysis would be best) would be required.
-Gasifier operating mode, operating conditions, etc., would also need to be specified (for example, the GE gasifier can be operated in three different modes: total quenched; radiant & convective cooling; radiant followed by partial quenched—the syngas could be very different for each).
+For example, to accurately detail effects on syngas composition a detailed account of the coal used (ultimate and proximate analysis) would be required.
+Gasifier operating mode, operating conditions, etc., would also need to be specified (for example, the GE gasifier can be operated in three different modes: total quenched; radiant & convective cooling; radiant followed by partial quenched—the syngas could be quite different for each).
 This table, therefore, serves as a general overview and is not detailed enough for design work.
 See the linked sources for information on the development of this table.

 The data shows that a wide range of syngas compositions can be obtained by varying the gasifier type, feedstock, and operation parameters.
 The typical design process of a gasification facility entails selecting a readily available feedstock for the potential facility site and a suitable gasification technology, and then using variations on downstream processes to optimize the syngas composition for creating the desired end product.